 Study of the characteristics/phases of the contracting process.
-Coverage includes planning and execution of the contracting process, techniques used in purchasing, the military-industrial complex and its role in providing materials and services, and the relationship of contracting to the acquisition process.
-PREREQUISITE: MN 3301 or AS 3501.
+Coverage includes planning, execution and control of the contracting process; techniques used in purchasing goods and services of varying complexities; and the relationship of contracting to the acquisition process.
+PREREQUISITE: MN 3105 or consent of instructor.